CSC207-UofT/plannr/phase2/design_document.md

 ### Dependency Rule (w/ an example)

 As once stated above, each layer of Clean Architecture in our program is unaware of the outer layers.
-That is, the entities do not depend nor are aware of the uses cases, who are not aware of the controllers, presenters and gateways, who are not aware of the UI and SQLite database.
+That is, the entities do not depend on nor are aware of the uses cases, who are not aware of the controllers, presenters and gateways, who are not aware of the UI and SQLite database.

 For example, the use case class EventManager saves events to the database using not EventGateway, a gateway class, but